Frequently Asked questions

 On this page

-What exactly does the $2 million Phase 3 coverage include?
+What does the Phase 3 coverage actually pay?

 Does it matter which driver was at fault?

-For passenger coverage, no. The $1,000,000 liability policy pays regardless of whether the rideshare driver or another driver caused the crash.
-If another driver was at fault but has no or insufficient insurance, the $1,000,000 UM/UIM policy fills the gap.
-Passengers cannot have comparative fault attributed to them because they weren’t driving.
+For passenger coverage, no. The $1,000,000 primary liability policy pays regardless of whether the rideshare driver or another driver caused the crash.
+If another driver was at fault but had no or insufficient insurance, the $60,000 / $300,000 UM/UIM policy fills part of the gap.
+Passengers also generally do not have comparative-fault exposure because they were not driving.

 What documentation should I gather as a passenger?